Alexander Fleming: Medical use and mass production

 In his first clinical trial, Fleming treated his research scholar Stuart Craddock who had developed severe infection of the nasal antrum (sinusitis).
 The treatment started on 9 January 1929 but without any effect.
 It probably was due to the fact that the infection was with influenza bacillus (Haemophilus influenzae), the bacterium which he had found unsusceptible to penicillin.
 Fleming gave some of his original penicillin samples to his colleague-surgeon Arthur Dickson Wright for clinical test in 1928.
-Although Wright reportedly said that it "seemed to work satisfactorily," there are no records of its specific use.
+Although Wright reportedly said that it "seemed to work satisfactorily", there are no records of its specific use.
 Cecil George Paine, a pathologist at the Royal Infirmary in Sheffield and former student of Fleming, was the first to use penicillin successfully for medical treatment.
 He cured eye infections (conjunctivitis) of one adult and three infants (neonatal conjunctivitis) on 25 November 1930.

 Fleming also successfully treated severe conjunctivitis in 1932.
-Keith Bernard Rogers, who had joined St Mary's as medical student in 1929, was captain of the London University rifle team and was about to participate in inter-hospital rifle shooting competition when he developed conjunctivitis.
+Keith Bernard Rogers, who had joined St Mary's as medical student in 1929, was captain of the London University rifle team and was about to participate in an inter-hospital rifle shooting competition when he developed conjunctivitis.
 Fleming applied his penicillin and cured Rogers before the competition.
 It is said that the "penicillin worked and the match was won."
 However, the report that "Keith was probably the first patient to be treated clinically with penicillin ointment" is no longer true as Paine's medical records showed up.

 There is a popular assertion both in popular and scientific literature that Fleming largely abandoned penicillin work in the early 1930s.
 In his review of André Maurois's The Life of Sir Alexander Fleming, Discoverer of Penicillin, William L. Kissick went so far as to say that "Fleming had abandoned penicillin in 1932...
 Although the recipient of many honors and the author of much scientific work, Sir Alexander Fleming does not appear to be an ideal subject for a biography."
-This is a false, as Fleming continued to pursue penicillin research.
+This is false, as Fleming continued to pursue penicillin research.
 As late as in 1939, Fleming's notebook shows attempts to make better penicillin production using different media.
 In 1941, he published a method for assessment of penicillin effectiveness.
-As to the chemical isolation and purification, Howard Florey and Ernst Boris Chain at the Radcliffe Infirmary in Oxford took up the research to mass-produce it, which they achieved with support from World War II military projects under the British and US governments.
+As to the chemical isolation and purification, Howard Florey and Ernst Chain at the Radcliffe Infirmary in Oxford took up the research to mass-produce it, which they achieved with support from World War II military projects under the British and US governments.